theopenconversationkit/tock/bot/connector-web/README.md

 The `tock_web_sse_keepalive_delay` optional property can be used to configure the number of seconds between two SSE pings (default: 10).

+The `tock_web_sse_messages_ttl_hours` optional property can be used to configure the number of hours after which enqueued messages get deleted (default: 72).
+Note: this expiration only works on MongoDB v7.1.0 and up.
+Set to a negative value to disable.

+The `tock_web_sse_message_queue_max_count` optional property can be used to configure the maximum number of enqueued messages in the database.
+When a new message is enqueued past this limit, the oldest message gets deleted (default: 50000).

+The `tock_web_sse_message_queue_max_size_kb` optional property can be used to configure the maximum size in kilobytes of the message queue in the database.
+When a new message is enqueued past this limit, the oldest messages get deleted (default: `2 * tock_web_sse_message_queue_max_count`).

 #### Push messages

 When SSE is enabled, the web connector allows sending push messages through the